 Include only the named user accounts in the import.
 Specify each user account string as for the excludeUsers option.
-This option is available from MySQL Shell 8.0.22, and you can use it as an alternative to excludeUsers if only a few user accounts are required in the target MySQL instance.
+You can use it as an alternative to excludeUsers if only a few user accounts are required in the target MySQL instance.
 You can also specify both options to include some accounts and exclude others.